 Neem oil is extracted from the seeds and bark of the neem tree, which is native to India.
 It’s used as a natural insecticide, pesticide, skin treatment, and more for dogs.

-Dog owners often chose it as an alternative to medications that repel fleas and ticks, as it’s not toxic for dogs, and the nasty taste makes dogs less likely to lick it off of their fur.
+Dog parents often chose it as an alternative to medications that repel fleas and ticks, as it’s not toxic for dogs, and the nasty taste makes dogs less likely to lick it off of their fur.
 It has many beneficial properties that boost dogs’ overall health, and it’s very potent.

 Neem oil can be mixed with other oils and applied topically, added to shampoo, or made into a spray.
 The oil isn’t recommended for internal use.
 However, the dried leaves of the neem tree can be consumed for additional health benefits.

-Before you use neem oil or any product on your dog, you should discuss it with your veterinarian.
+Before you use neem oil or any product on your dog, you must discuss it with your veterinarian.
 Some dogs may be allergic or sensitive to it, or they may have certain medical conditions or be taking medications that can interact poorly with neem oil.

 Here’s what you should know about neem oil for dogs.